 Important Information Regarding Residency

-As of February 20, 2017, all high school seniors and any student in the undergraduate population planning to apply to a UNC or community college in North Carolina must request a residency determination from the Residency Determination Service (RDS) in order to determine eligibility for in-state tuition.
 RDS uses an “online interview” for residency determination.
-Students can access RDS through the student’s CFNC account, through all CFNC admissions applications, through campus admissions applications, or directly through the Residency Determination Service (RDS) site at www.ncresidency.org.
+Students can access RDS through the student’s CFNC account, through all CFNC admissions applications, through campus admissions applications, or directly through the Residency Determination Service (RDS) website at www.ncresidency.org.

-Please refer to the RDS site for specific information.
 The RDS site provides guidance on state law residency requirements, RDS policies, and using the RDS online interview.
-The RDS site, www.ncresidency.org, will answer most questions.
-However, if additional information is needed, call (844) 319-3640 or email email@example.com.
+The RDS site will answer most questions.
+However, if additional information is needed, please call (844) 319-3640 or email firstname.lastname@example.org.